 CBD and other cannabinoids work by reacting with the body’s endocannabinoid system which is the regulatory system in our bodies that maintains homeostasis as our environment changes.
 Humans naturally produce cannabis-like molecules called endocannabinoids.
 The endocannabinoid system is present in all vertebrate animals and is involved in the process of pain, memory, mood, appetite, stress, appetite, immune and metabolic function as well as reproductive function.

-Scientists are still not sure exactly how CBD affects our body but it’s thought that it simply encourages our body to produce more endocannabinoids which can help to relieve anxiety, pain, and inflammation.
+Scientists are still not sure exactly how CBD affects our body but it’s thought that it simply encourages our body to produce more endocannabinoids.

 Because cannabis is still classified as a Schedule 1 drug, meaning it “currently has no accepted medical use and a high potential for abuse”, research on CBD has been incredibly limited.
 However, early research has shown an immense amount of promise for the benefits CBD can have on the human body.
-CBD has been shown to help relieve anxiety, help schizophrenic system and reduce pain.
 In 2018, the FDA approved the first CBD oral solution for epilepsy called Epidiolex to treat two rare and extremely severe forms of epilepsy.

 In 2017, the World Health Organization concluded that CBD is safe and well-tolerated by humans and animals alike and unlikely to lead to abuse.

 There is still plenty of research that needs to be done to learn about all the benefits of CBD but the potential to bring relief to millions of individuals is exciting!